Cinderella (Lloyd Webber musical): Musical numbers

+Notes: In the 2023 Broadway production, the opening number was replaced by "Beauty Is Our Duty", sung by the Townspeople, "Unbreakable" was replaced by "Easy to Be Me," sung by Cinderella, and other songs changed their positions.

 Productions

-West End
+West End (2021–2022)

 The musical was workshopped at The Other Palace in London in May 2019 with Carrie Hope Fletcher in the title role, Tyrone Huntley as Prince Sebastian and Victoria Hamilton-Barritt as the Stepmother.
 The cast also included Rebecca Trehearn as Marie, Gary Wilmot as Jean, Ruthie Henshall as The Queen and Jonny Fines as Prince Charming.
+A single of Fletcher's rendition of the song "Bad Cinderella" was released on 30 October 2020 to warm reviews.
+The music video for the song was released on 10 December 2021.

 Cinderella began previews at 50% capacity on 25 June 2021 at the Gillian Lynne Theatre in London's West End.
 The opening, originally scheduled for August 2020, was delayed due to the COVID-19 pandemic.
-After beginning previews the production was scheduled to open on 20 July, but on 18 July a cast member tested positive for Covid-19; performances were suspended, and the official opening was postponed again.
+After beginning previews, the production was scheduled to open on 20 July, but on 18 July a cast member tested positive for Covid-19; performances were suspended, and the official opening was postponed again.
 Performances resumed with an official opening on 18 August.

 The production was directed by Laurence Connor and choreographed by JoAnn M. Hunter, with set and costume design by Gabriela Tylesova, sound design by Gareth Owen and lighting by Bruno Poet.
 Fletcher and Hamilton-Barrit created the roles of Cinderella and the Stepmother, with Trehearn as The Queen (instead of her workshop role).
 Ivano Turco created the role of Prince Sebastian.

 Some of the cast and crew members who were not present at the matinee on 1 May 2022 were not informed of the show's closure before it was publicly announced, leading to criticism and protests.
 The production closed on 12 June 2022 after a 12-month run.
 Lloyd Webber received further criticism when he referred to the show as a "costly mistake".
 He later clarified: "I am very sorry if my words have been misunderstood. ...
 I am incredibly, incredibly proud of Cinderella ... the mistake we made was trying to open too early, meaning we had to postpone twice.
 Everything we did was to try and support the West End and get everyone back to work after the [pandemic]."